 Brasstown Bald

-Located at Georgia’s highest elevation, 4,784 feet (1,458 meters), Brasstown Bald has a Visitor Center and offers a 360-degree view of Southern Appalachian Mountains and beyond from its observation deck -the only point in Georgia you can walk above the clouds.
+Georgia’s highest peak, offering a 360-degree view of four states on clear days and occasional cloud-level mist at the summit.
 Weather permitting, you can see four states.
-The Visitor Center offers a variety of clubhouse-like facilities including an 8,000-square-feet natural and cultural history museum about the Native American peoples, and a theater showing educational films about the weather seasons at Brasstown Bald.
+The Visitor Centre offers a variety of clubhouse-like facilities including an 8,000-square-foot natural and cultural history museum about the Native American peoples, and a theatre showing educational films about the weather seasons at Brasstown Bald.

 Best Outdoor Activities in the North Georgia Mountains

 Here are the best outdoor activities in the North Georgia Mountains.
-You can do all these activities.
-I’ll make sure you like it.
+There is something for every type of outdoor enthusiast.

 Adventurous Water Activities